zoyaanjum07/zoyaanjum07/README.md

-# Hi there 👋 I'm Zoya
+# Hi this is Zoya

 I'm a Computer Science student who is learning programming step by step.
 I enjoy building small projects and understanding how things work behind the scenes.